ashugthb/ashugthb/README.md

 ## 🚀 **About Me**

 - 🔭 I am currently a **Research Intern at IIT Mandi**, where I'm developing the world's first prototype for high-frequency (5.31 GHz) brain scanning.
-- 📄 Co-author of a pending **invention patent** for a "Multi-Band electromagnetic burst analyzer and polyatomic time-crystal processor".
 - 🎓 My B.Tech in ECE has provided me with a strong foundation in both hardware and software, allowing me to build systems from the ground up.
 - 🌱 I thrive on solving complex computational problems, whether it's optimizing GPU memory for deep learning models or engineering a 10Gbps data pipeline in C++.